jodastephen/railmodel/CR2-Swirl-SWLondon.md

 ----------------------------
 * CR2 direct in 37m at 4tph
 * CR2 changing to Victoria at VIC in 43-45m at 4tph (+7m)
-* CR2 changing to SUR-WAT at SUR changing to Victoria at VXH in 42-47m at 4tph (+8m)
+* CR2 changing to SUR-WAT (SUR-WIM-CLJ-VXH-WAT) at SUR changing to Victoria at VXH in 42-47m at 4tph (+8m)

 From Hampton Court to Angel
 ---------------------------